Diseases and Pathogens

 Examples:Typhoid, cholera, jaundice.

-- Handling and preparing food safely: The following things should be taken care of while preparing food—
+- Hygienic Food Preparation: The following things should be taken care of while preparing food—

 - All utensils should be washed and cleaned properly.